 Jason Johnson Biography

-Jason Johnson is an American political scientist, commentator, and writer who is currently working at MSNBC.
-He serves as a regular political contributor to MSNBC and CNN.
-Furthermore, he is the author of the book Political Consultants and Campaigns: One Day to Sell.
-At Morgan State University, he serves as an associate professor of communication and journalism.
+Jason Johnson is an American political scientist, commentator, and writer working at MSNBC and CNN.
+He serves as a regular political contributor to the 2 networks.
+He is also the author of the book “Political Consultants and Campaigns: One Day to Sell”.

 Jason Johnson Age